How to Get There:

 Where to Stay

-For families, the Maringi Sumba Hotel (West Sumba) is a unique bamboo eco stay where guests engage with local culture through village tours, weaving workshops, and ceremonies.
-It also doubles as a hospitality training school providing international chef training on-site, education, and practical experience for students in the hospitality industry.
+For families, the Maringi Sumba Hotel (West Sumba) is a unique bamboo eco-stay where guests engage with local culture through village tours, weaving workshops, and ceremonies.
+It also doubles as a hospitality training school, providing on-site international chef training, education, and practical experience for students in the hospitality industry.

 How to Get Around:

-The safest and most comfortable option for exploring the island is to hire a car with a driver.
+The safest and most comfortable option for exploring the island is to hire a driver.
 This is the ultimate way to discover the island’s remote areas and hidden gems, all while enjoying the comfort of a reliable vehicle on the varying road conditions.
-It also provides a unique opportunity to gain insights into the ancient living culture that thrives on the island.
+It also provides a unique opportunity to gain insights into the island’s ancient living culture.
 Buses are unreliable, leaving motorbike rental or cycling as the other option.

 What to Experience: